raphaelletseng/raphaelletseng.github.io/src/content/posts/art-so-far.md

 ## Climbing Posters

-Inspired by [this poster](https://ca.pinterest.com/pin/577375614761569288/), I edited some climbing pictures from the Fall using Inkscape and Affinity, converting images to curves to intersect them with text:
+Inspired by [this poster](https://ca.pinterest.com/pin/577375614761569288/), I edited some climbing pictures from the Fall using Inkscape and Affinity Designer, converting images to curves to intersect them with text:

 <img src="/assets/images/kamou2.png" alt="Kamouraska" width="50%" style="display: inline-block"/>